ShurikM/srtb/README.md

 # Run Terraform

+## Precondition

+1. You are logged into AWS CLI with your account.
+2. You have `psql` installed.

+## Terraform to Create Aurora DB

 This Terraform configuration will create:

 1. An Aurora DB cluster with a `campaigns` table.
 2. Insert a single test record with `active` set to `false` in the `campaigns` table.

+To apply the Terraform configuration, run the following command:

 ```bash
 cd ~/dev/projects/srtb && \